Frequently Asked Questions

 - Who do I contact for permissions to reprint the VIA Classification in my work?

 The VIA Classification, VIA Survey, and VIA’s other intellectual property are copyrighted material and do require permission to reprint.
-Contact our Administrative Coordinator, Christina Jenkins, and provide her with a detailed description of your project and what you are interested in reprinting.
+Contact Customer Service, and provide a detailed description of your project and what you are interested in reprinting.

 - Who do I contact if I want to collaborate with the VIA Institute in some way?

 It is important to be clear with what you have in mind, as each individual has a unique picture as to what they are hoping for with a collaboration.
 We want to ensure that good fitting ideas are not lost in the shuffle.
 Here are some examples you can review to see where you might best fit: